The Importance of Dog and Cat Teeth Cleaning in White Bear Lake

 - Reluctant to play or chew on toys

-In addition to our professional dental services, we also offer OraVet chews and toothpaste to help owners supplement their pet's dental care at home.
+In addition to our professional dental services, we also offer OraVet chews and toothpaste as well as our own branded dental care products to help owners supplement their pet's dental care at home.
 Brushing your pet's teeth is highly beneficial and can go a long way towards preventing plaque and tartar buildup, and the infection that could result.